Writing about the Iolaire

 During the Centenary, An Lanntair Gallery in Stornoway led an artistic project which became on outlet for this community grief.
 It was important.
 A new memorial was made, by the artists Will Maclean, Marian Leven and Arthur Watson.
 A number of documentaries were made, which let people speak.

-A short story I wrote about it for the BBC was on the National Curriculum in Italy and I had the good luck to speak to a class of young people who had studied it, at the Liceo Artistico Caravaggio in Rome.
+The story was on the National Curriculum in Italy and I had the good luck to speak to a class of young people who had studied it, at the Liceo Artistico Caravaggio in Rome.
 Class 5B.
 Italy has its own stories from that awful war, which I knew nothing about.
 So many untold stories, but they have to live somewhere.
 Often, they make their way as emotions through the generations.

 The young people asked some great questions.
 Would the island have been different now, if it hadn’t have happened?
 I think so.
 Think of the individual stories.
 The mothers and fathers waiting.
 The wives and girlfriends waiting.
 The sons and daughters waiting.
 Och, it’s too much, is it not.
 When you begin to glimpse the true weight of the darkness.